Characterizing Phishing Pages by JavaScript Capabilities: Data characterization

-In total, we crawled for \daysCrawled{} days (2023-08-19 to 2025-01-17), collecting browser traces from \totalPages{} URLs.
-These included false Facebook suspension, USPS mail delivery, tech support scam, AT\&T login pages, and Bitcoin Wallet logins.
-All the pages collected have been labeled as phishing, as they pose as a trustworthy entity to gain credentials or network access from their victims, despite their varying tactics and credentials collected\cite{CISA}.
-388,536 pages did not execute any APIs in the first-party context, and only \totalPagesClusterable{} executed at least 8 APIs in a first-party context to qualify for clustering.
-We first processed the pages into 27,833 local clusters.
+In total, we collected browser traces from \totalPages{} URLs.
+These included false Facebook suspension, fake USPS mail delivery notifications, tech support scams, AT\&T login pages, and Bitcoin Wallet logins.
+All the pages collected have been labeled as phishing, as they pose as a trustworthy entity to gain credentials or network access from their victims, despite their varying tactics and credentials collected~\cite{CISA}.
+388,536 pages did not execute any APIs in the first-party context, and only \totalPagesClusterable{} executed at least 8 APIs in a first-party context to qualify for clustering, with the remaining pages not executing enough distinct browser APIs to be considered for clustering.

+We first processed the pages into 36 clusterings (groups of the local clusters).
 Figure~\ref{fig:localClusters} shows the distribution of the silhouette score of these local clusters.
 With an average score of 0.83, these clusters are well-formed.
-Once clustered together, the average cluster in our dataset contained 48 pages ($\sigma=468$), existed for 40 days ($\sigma=77$), and the intersection of API sets of all member pages had 63 ($\sigma=57$) APIs in common.
+Once clustered together, the average cluster in our dataset contained 47 pages ($\sigma=405$), lasted 39 days ($\sigma=74$), and had 66 APIs ($\sigma=57$) in common across all member pages.
 We remove \badClusters{} local-clusters from the merge algorithm, as they formed ``malformed clusters'' with fewer than 4-APIs in common between all pages.
-We note that even after the merge algorithm, 108,954 pages ended up belonging to more then one cluster; we do not merge these clusters further, instead all reporting in Section~\ref{sec:results} is done as unique URLs.

-After manually inspecting a sample of clusters, we observed that these clusters have unique pages across deployment types (AWS, Cloudflare, DigitalOcean, etc.) and languages.
-For example, Cluster-e325887b (shown in Figure~\ref{fig:ms_defender}) comprises 487 pages across five unique e2TLDs and contains pages engaging in voice-based phishing attacks in Japanese, English, and German, varying phone numbers, and error messages.
-With over 57 APIs in common, it is clear that these pages' usage of keyboard intercepting APIs, Audio APIs, and Network APIs calls (to ipwho.is) for IP intelligence caused the pages to cluster together.
+After manually inspecting a sample of clusters, we observed that these clusters have unique pages across cloud service providers and languages.
+For example, Cluster-98b0e6bb (shown in Figure~\ref{fig:ms_defender}) comprises 487 pages across five unique eTLD+1.
+It contains pages that engage in voice-based phishing attacks in Japanese and English, with varying phone numbers and error messages.
+With over 57 APIs in common, it is clear that these pages' use of keyboard-interception APIs, Audio APIs, and Network APIs (to ipwho.is) for IP intelligence caused them to cluster together.

-Figure~\ref{fig:example2} shows two different clusters where pages have different DOM elements or landing pages being grouped, with example screenshots pulled from both.
-One cluster is from a deployment we can tie to a public GitHub repository, and the other is a collection of crypto-wallet targeting pages.
-The figure shows a t-distributed stochastic neighbor (t-SDN) embedding for the distance matrix between all the pages from the two clusters.